 Foster Care

-However, raising a child comes with different costs: healthy food, clothing, and recreational activities are all needed for their upbringing.
-To help with these costs, prospective foster parents in Massachusetts are eligible for a stipend which assists in managing these costs.
+The demand for foster families in Massachusetts is high — especially since there are approximately 5,100 licensed foster homes in the state but significantly more children in foster care.
+Raising a child comes with different costs.
+Healthy food, clothing, and recreational activities are all essential for their upbringing.
+Prospective foster parents in Massachusetts are eligible for a stipend which assists in managing these costs.

-This financial assistance from the state of Massachusetts is intended solely for raising a child in care.
+This financial assistance from the state of Massachusetts is intended solely for raising a child in foster care.
 Becoming a foster parent is not employment or a job — it’s an opportunity to make a difference.

-What Factors Change the Stipend in Massachusetts?
+What Factors Affect the Stipend in Massachusetts?

-• The age of the foster child
+• The age of the child in foster care

 • The child's medical care requirements